Experience the world’s most luxurious way to vacation. Create a free account to view availability and rates.

 Stay along Maui’s most prestigious coast, Wailea, in one of 17 Inspirato accommodations.
 Choose from garden view Maluhia or oceanfront Makana and Nalu at Andaz Maui at Wailea Resort, an upscale hotel with access to four infinity-edge pools, restaurants, a spa, and more.

 Further south, enjoy full access to Grand Wailea amenities when you stay at one of our three-bedroom homes at Ho’olei at Grand Wailea.
-At the southern end of Wailea, you’ll be just steps from the beach in one of our four villas at the Fairmont Kea Lani: Hoku, Makai, Hale Kauno’o, and Maile, each boasting a private plunge pool.
+At the southern end of Wailea, you’ll be just steps from the beach in one of our six villas at the Fairmont Kea Lani: Hoku, Makai, Hale Kauno’o, Lehua, Mahina, and Maile, each boasting a private plunge pool.